Dictionary » Positive Words » Relief – Meaning, Definition, Synonyms and Antonyms

 • He felt an overwhelming sense of relief when the test results came back normal.

-• There was a huge sigh of relief in the office when the deadline was extended.
+• There was a huge sigh of relief in the office after the deadline was extended.

 Relief Synonyms